LiveHelperChat/doc/docs/automatic-closing-purging.md

 1. Chat is closed and from user last message passed defined amount of time.

 What chat's closes **"Automatically close pending chats where visitor has left a chat.
-Timeout in minutes, last activity by visitor `desktop timeout`,`mobile timeout`."**?
+Timeout in minutes, last activity by visitor `desktop timeout`,`mobile timeout`,`status chat`."**?

 1. Chats where visitor
     1. Has been redirected to survey form